maryna-debug/index.html/README.md

 ---

 👩‍💻 Created by: Maryna Valentyr
-🎓 Project from: Women IT Academy (2024)
+🎓 Project from: Hillel IT school (2025)